-The Board has reviewed the position and relationships relevant to each of the Directors in office as at the date of this Corporate Governance Statement and with the exception of the CEO, considers that all Non-executive Directors are independent.
+The Board has reviewed the position and relationships relevant to each of the Directors in office as at the date of this Corporate Governance Statement and considers that all Non-executive Directors are independent.

 Some of the Directors hold, or have previously held, positions in companies with which Coles has commercial relationships.
 The Board has assessed the relationships between Coles and the companies in which Directors hold or held positions and has concluded that in all cases the relationships do not interfere with the Directors' exercise of objective, unfettered or independent judgement or their ability to act in the best interests of Coles.